holtcochran/PPOL5206-FinalProject/README.md

 - (2) Cleaning, merging with approval rating data, and getting comment sentiment (*02_sentiment_and_approval*); and
 - (3) Dashboard creation and visualization (*03_sentiment_vs_approval*)

 This folder as contains the script which scrapes the American Presidency Project website for weekly approval rating data.
-This can be found within the "*approval_rating*" sub-folder.
+This can be found within the "*approval_rating*" sub-folder

 ## Scripts
 Contains the reddit API script which pulls daily comments with specified parameters

-## Other
+## Misc.
 #### Pipeline
 The blueprint for the ML pipeline (*sentiment_approval_pipeline*)